Engagespot/engagespot/docs/docs/preference/what-are-preferences.md

 ## Using REST API

 You should use the `/preferences` endpoint in the REST API to update your user's profile.
 Read API Docs for more information.

+## Examples

+Read [this example](../learn-by-examples/notification-preference-center/concepts.md) to learn how to build a Notification Preference Manager in your app.